-Devices designed for differential measurements avoid common-mode noise problems presented by single-ended systems.
+Devices designed for differential measurements avoid problems presented by single-ended systems.
 These devices include a variety of differential probes, differential amplifiers, and isolators.

-The differential amplifier (Figure 7), is used to make differential measurements that reject any voltage that is common to the inputs and amplifies any difference between the inputs.
+A differential probe is basically a differential amplifier (Figure 7), which is used to make differential measurements that reject any voltage that is common to the inputs and amplifies any difference between the inputs.
 Voltage that is common to both inputs is often referred to as the Common-Mode Voltage (VCM) and voltage that is different as the Differential-Mode Voltage (VDM).